ycm-core/YouCompleteMe/README.md

 working by using the `g:ycm_extra_conf_vim_data` option.
 See the docs on that option for details.

+### On very rare occasions Vim crashes when I tab through the completion menu

+That's a very rare Vim bug most users never encounter.
+It's fixed in Vim 7.4.72.
+Update to that version (or above) to resolve the issue.

 ### I get a linker warning regarding `libpython` on Mac when compiling YCM

 If the warning is `ld: warning: path '/usr/lib/libpython2.7.dylib' following -L